Azure-Samples/Gitlab-Runner-VMSS/README.md

 - In your Gitlab account, create a new project or use an existing one.
 Register a new runner in your project.
 You will get a registration token that you will use to register the runner on the VMSS.

-- Create a new Azure VMSS using the Azure CLI.
-You can use the following command to create a new VMSS:
+- You can use the following command to create and configure gitlab runner using Azure CLI.
+Follow the prompts to set up the runner.
+You can either pass your own virtual network or let it create a new one for you with address space you specify.

+The runner can be provisioned for type linux or windows.
+The default is linux.

   ```bash
     azd up
   ```

+> Note: The Vnet created by module is setup with minimal security best practices configurations for ease of demo.
+You can modify the security rules as per your requirements.
+If you are passing your own Vnet, make sure to open the ports for the runner to communicate with GitLab so that runner can register itself.